Navid-Ziaei/LDGD/README.md

 <br/>

 ## Citations
-The code contained in this repository for BTsC is companion to the paper:
+The code contained in this repository for LDGD is companion to the paper:

 ```
 @article{ziaei2024discriminative,